Cagoules/Phone-Number-Generator/README.md

 # Using the script
 ```
-python main.py then specifie the amount of numbers you want
+python main.py then specify the amount of numbers you want
 ```